WHAT WE DO

-Mental health is a a broad and complicated issue.
-The WHC matches veterans with mental health organizations from the traditional methods of therapy and support groups provided by WHC partners, to the spiritual, such as faith counseling, meditation, yoga, art, music, dance, and more.
+Mental health is a broad and complicated issue.
+WHC matches veterans with mental health organizations from the traditional methods of therapy and support groups provided by WHC partners to the spiritual, such as faith counseling, meditation, yoga, art, music, dance, and more.

-We have three kinds of daily activities here; First, rooms or services that are available for use or o be booked while the center is open, second, events held by the WHC or by partners in the WHC, and third, activities by our partners in their rooms.
+We have three kinds of daily activities here; First, rooms or services that are available for use or to be booked while the center is open; second, events held by the WHC or by WHC partners, and third, activities by our partners in the center.